cssinjs/jss/readme.md

 `jss.createRule([selector], rule)`

-In order to apply styles directly to the element butt still be able to use jss plugins.
+In order to apply styles directly to the element but still be able to use jss plugins.

 ```javascript
 var rule = jss.createRule({